-WHO provides detailed advice on what should be done to treat a person who becomes sick or displays symptoms that could be associated with the COVID-19 virus (for further information see ).
+WHO provides detailed advice on what should be done to treat a person who becomes sick or displays symptoms that could be associated with the COVID-19 virus (for further information see <a href="WHO interimguidance on infection prevention and control during health care when novel coronavirus (nCoV) infection is suspected).
 The project should set out risk-based procedures to be followed, with differentiated approaches based on case severity (mild, moderate, severe, critical) and risk factors (such as age, hypertension, diabetes) (for further information see WHO interimguidance on operational considerations for case management of COVID-19 in health facility and community).
 These may include the following: